jcs-instructor/mobtimer/backlog.md

 - [ ] Lists (such as goals)

 NEW:
+- [ ] Bob Allen would like a social platform to connect people who want to mob - opt in, name, email, times want to mob, programming language preferences, etc.
-- [ ] Info about Th morning group and potentially other groups
+- [ ] Info about Thursday morning group and potentially other groups (e.g., Thursday group is interested in rotating the driver at a different rate than the navigator)
   - [ ] List of mobbing groups
 - [ ] List of mob searchers, what looking for, and contact info
 - [ ] Link to channel in mobtimer Slack

 ## rethink mobtimer-api